patricklafrance/wmfnext-shell/README.md

 );
 ```

-The `sessionAccessor()` function created earlier is passed down to the shell runtime at instanciation through the `sessionAccesor` option.
-Since the `sessionManager` instance have access to the user session and the `sessionAccessor()` function knows how to accessed the current user session from the `sessionManager`, modules will have access to the session through the runtime instance.
+Since the `sessionManager` instance has access to the user session and the `sessionAccessor()` function is binded to the `sessionManager` instance, modules will now have access to the session through the runtime instance.

-The runtime session instance can either be accessed anywhere from the runtime instance:
+The runtime session instance can either be accessed from the runtime instance:

 ```tsx
 // remote-1 - register.tsx